toutpt/collective.galleriffic/README.rst

 Introduction
 ============

-This addon is an integration of galleriffic in Plone using gallery.
+This addon is an integration of galleriffic_ in Plone using gallery_.
 It provides a Galleriffic view for Folder, Collection and Link content types.

+This addon can manage thousands of photos in the same albums without any performance issues.
+This is not common in the world of gallery/slideshow jquery plugins.

 Dependencies
 ============